A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Foundation Model as a Circuit Decoder

 \textbf{LLM-aided protective hardware security.} Research on LLM-assisted protective hardware security can be categorized into two key areas: \textbf{\textit{security bug detection}} through security assertion generation and \textbf{\textit{security bug fixing}}, which involves identifying and debugging vulnerabilities.
 These approaches highlight the potential of LLMs in automating security analysis, enhancing verification processes, and mitigating hardware vulnerabilities.

 In \textbf{\textit{security bug identification}}, LLMs have been explored to automate the detection of hardware vulnerabilities and generate security assertions.
 For instance, Kande et al.~\cite{kande2024security} demonstrate the potential of LLMs in generating hardware security assertions, a task that traditionally requires significant expertise.
 Similar to the functional assertion generation process, their framework employs LLM to generate security assertions based on security specifications and evaluates LLM performance using a benchmark suite of real-world designs and corresponding golden reference security assertions, analyzing the impact of prompt detail on accuracy.
 DIVAS~\cite{paria2023divas} introduces an LLM-powered framework that automates SoC security analysis and policy-based protection.
 The system maps vulnerabilities to Common Weakness Enumerations (CWEs), generates verifiable SVAs, and implements security policies through security modules or wrappers.
 Evaluated on open-source benchmarks, DIVAS demonstrates effectiveness in automating SoC security analysis, policy enforcement, and vulnerability detection using the DiSPEL tool.
 Similarly, SecRL-LLM~\cite{saha2024empowering} propose a database containing 10,000 vulnerable finite state machine designs incorporating 16 security weaknesses.
-They further develop an LLM-based framework, integrating in-context learning and fidelity-check mechanisms to enhance both vulnerability insertion and detection in hardware designs.\looseness=-1
+They further develop an LLM-based framework, integrating in-context learning and fidelity-check mechanisms to enhance both vulnerability insertion and detection in hardware designs.
+HWREx~\cite{Todaes-Security-HWREx} proposes an AI-enabled framework designed to address hardware vulnerabilities and IoT security through an ontology-driven storytelling approach.
+It combines ML and NLP techniques to analyze and extract meaningful insights from cybersecurity databases, specifically focusing on the relationships between Common Weakness Enumeration (CWE), Common Vulnerability Exposure (CVE), and Common Attack Pattern Enumeration and Classification (CAPEC).
+HWREx automates the identification of vulnerability patterns, provides mitigation strategies using LLMs, and enhances understanding of the evolving nature of hardware weaknesses, thereby supporting security assessments and improving overall cybersecurity posture. \looseness=-1